SparkAmpLab’s AR VR On-Demand MICRO Exhibition is now live. Check out the curated showcases!

 Another new and effective use of AR and VR is to improve workplace communication.
 Once again, the pandemic has caused major disruptions in corporate environments, with workers alternating between remote and in-office working.
 However, video calls and team meetings must still occur, so this is where VR steps in.
 Singapore-based start-up VRCollab has engineered a software called VRcollab Lite.
 Its multi-user VR functionality allows for seamless communication between groups regardless of physical location.
 This is further enhanced by Virtual Design and Construction oriented software features that enable users to remain effective and efficient within a virtual environment.

-Another advantage of bringing AR and VR into the workspace can be seen in the healthcare industry.
+Another advantage of bringing AR and VR into the workspace can once again be seen in the training portion of the healthcare industry.
 The best thing about working within virtual reality is that when things go awry, all you have to do is hit a button to reset.
 This greatly reduces the danger factor when surgeons and other medical professionals are testing out new medical techniques.
 Introducing VR into healthcare also allows industry experts to better treat patients.
 Singaporean start-up, BetaSight Technologies, uses VR and Eye-Tracking to get a deeper insight into users’ eye health.
 They specialise in glaucoma, an eye condition that is rather prevalent in the local elderly population.
 The company has big plans too, intending to expand their platform to cover neurological and physiological conditions in the future.

 Easy accessibility is one of the greatest benefits of AR.
 This makes it a fantastic way to engage and entertain users.
 Educators have thus decided to introduce AR into the education industry.
 This can be seen in the example of Taiwanese company MAI.ai.
 They have a programme called DigiTwin that engages with patients for their modern patient education.
 Even better still, the engaging nature of AR has allowed for the gamification of certain programmes.
 This is also helpful in the realm of education where certain concepts can be taught through VR gaming, making it easier for students to grasp them.
 MAI.ai programmers believe that students better memorise and retain anatomy knowledge through realistic VR immersion.

 AR and VR technologies are also disrupting the real estate industry.
 Traditionally, prospective buyers would have to go through a lengthy process of researching, viewing and shortlisting their ideal properties.
 Likewise, the seller would also be subject to a multitude of tasks to complete before the transaction goes through.
 Luckily, the introduction of AR and VR simplifies the process a lot.
 Virtual tours can be arranged from any part of the world and property agents can increase their customer reach from only local to the international crowd.
 Taiwanese companies Follia VR and Skell International are doing just that.
 Virtual technology is used to craft and design dream houses for customers.
+Another example would be that of Malaysian startup Creatinno Tech.
+They offer AR/VR solutions for potential buyers to view properties effortlessly.
+Creatinno Tech also pairs this with their 360 imagery solutions and virtual tours to make the overall experience even more immersive and specific to their clients’ requests.
+By combining storytelling and VR, companies are able to create seamless property-viewing, buying and selling experiences for their clients.

 Another interesting arena where VR and AR is becoming prevalent is exhibitions.
 With the ongoing COVID-19 pandemic, large-scale events like trade shows, conferences and conventions have to be pushed back until further notice.
 Thus marks the appearance of digital trade shows with the help of VR and AR.
 Singaporean start-up Studio Mojo is one of the many organisations offering virtual trade show booths to clients.
 They design global exhibition stands secured by a cloud-based solution with intelligent chat functions to provide visitors with the ultimate exhibition experience.
 Now, as the world begins to open up, Studio Mojo hopes that their digital trade show booths will complement or serve as a socially-distanced alternative to the trade shows of old.